creynders/grunt-generate-configs/README.md

 * `--target=<dir>` you can specify the output directory using the `target`-flag.
 E.g.: `grunt generate_configs --target=foo` will create a `foo` directory instead of `config`.
 * `--type=[js|json|coffee|cson|yaml|yml]` allows you to output the configuration objects as `json`, `yaml`, `cson`, `coffee` or `js` files.
 * `--json`, `--coffee`, `--cson`, `--js`, `--yaml` and `--yml` as shorthand for `type=<type>`.
 The `type` flag will always override any shorthands.
+* `--no-prompt` allows you to skip the default prompt about overwriting and already existing directory.

 ## Examples